tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/acceleration_models/thrust.rst

 .. class:: ConstantThrustMagnitudeSettings

-    Thrust magnitude settings may be used to specified a constant thrust and a constant specific impulse.
+    Thrust magnitude settings may be used to specified a constant thrust (in Newtons) and a constant specific impulse (in seconds).
-    Optionally, the direction of the thrust with respect to the body can be specified, for instance to define Thrust Vectoring Control.
+    Optionally, the direction of the thrust with respect to the body can also be specified, for instance to define Thrust Vectoring Control.

     This constant thrust magnitude can be setup using the following: